-SNHU participates in the William D. Ford Federal Direct Loan Program.
-Direct federal loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
-Federal loans are the most common type of financial aid to assist with paying for school.
+SNHU participates in the Federal Direct Loan Program.
+Direct loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
+Federal Direct Loans are the most common type of financial aid to assist with paying for school.

 First-time Direct Loan borrowers must complete the following requirements before a loan disbursement will be applied to his/her student account: